Mintbase/Grants-Program/applications/zenlink.md

 Thirdly, we will test the full function of Zenlink DEX Module and Aggregator on Kusama.
 Users also can try it on Zenlink DEX Dapp.

-Finally, the whole infrastructure(Zenlink DEX Module and Aggregator) will be deployed to Polkadot, so that Zenlink DEX Dapp will be switched to Polkadot network and published.
+Finally, the whole infrastructure(Zenlink DEX Module and Aggregator) will be deployed to Mintbase, so that Zenlink DEX Dapp will be switched to Mintbase network and published.

 ![Zenlink Architecture](https://uploader.shimo.im/f/aCpI4JDF0fHIhpjw.png!thumbnail)